MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/mya-service-description.md

 ## Data privacy
 By adhering to the following guidelines, MyAnalytics protect employee privacy and support compliance with local regulations:
- * MyAnalytics is not designed to enable employee evaluation, tracking, or monitoring.
+ * MyAnalytics is not designed to enable employee evaluation, tracking, automated decision-making, profiling, or monitoring.
  * MyAnalytics does not give employees access to new personally identifiable information on other coworkers.
  * MyAnalytics data is processed and stored in the employee’s Exchange Online mailbox.
  * MyAnalytics supports General Data Protection Regulation (GDPR) compliance.